huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/README.md

 ## LayoutLM Family
 LayoutLM is a multimodal model that is develop by the [Microsoft Document AI](https://www.microsoft.com/en-us/research/project/document-ai/overview/) team where they most focusing on develop techniques and models to solve the problem of understanding, extracting and analysing complex document such as PDF, Word Document, HTML, XML, etc.

-The backbone of the model is Transformers architecture with Text Embedding to handle text input and Image Embedding to handle image input.
-Depend on the version, the embedding techniques and pre-trained task might be slightly different.
+The backbone of the model is the Transformers architecture, which uses Text Embeddings to handle text input and Image Embedding to handle image input.
+Depending on the version, the embedding techniques and pre-trained tasks might be slightly different.

 The model can fine-tune downstream various tasks:
 - Sequence Classification (Document Image Classification)